 When you start wearing or buying suits more often, one detail you might begin to notice is the suit pocket.
-Suit pocket styles are often overlooked, or seen simply as a practical detail on a suit jacket.
+Choosing a suit pocket style can be difficult when suit pockets are often overlooked, or seen simply as a practical detail on a suit jacket.
 Do you know your different suit pocket styles?
 We break down the different types of suit pockets, what they look like, and when they look best to wear.

 There are three main types of external suit pockets on suit jackets.
 One of the most casual styles is a patch pocket.
 It’s a basic style that looks like a patch attached to your jacket.
 Essentially, that’s what they are: separate pieces of suit fabric stitched to the outside of your jacket or blazer.
 Patch pockets are some of the earliest, simplest kinds of pockets.

 Because they’re casual, you’re more likely to see patch pockets on blazers or sport coats.
 You might also spot them on an informal suit, like a cotton or linen summer suit, one that wouldn’t really be appropriate to wear to the office.

 Flap pockets are slightly more formal than patch pockets.
 It looks like a patch pocket, covered with a flap of fabric that’s the same material as the jacket or blazer.
 Flap pockets are really common, and you can’t go wrong wearing a jacket with flap pockets.
 You’ll find them on sports coats, power suits, and more.
 It’s a versatile suit pocket style that will look good at the office, cocktail parties, and weddings.
 Black tie events are really the only occasions you should avoid wearing flap pockets too.
 If you have flap pockets, you can even tuck the flaps inward to create a different look: jetted pockets.
 Just be sure to keep both pockets the same style, so you look neat and intentional.